HudoGriz/QTLspyer/QTLspyer/shiny/markdown/filtering.md

 The first histogram is of **read depths**.
 It should be condensed, without long tails into extreme lows or highs.

-**Total reference allele frequency** should be as close to a normal distribution as possible.
+**Total reference allele frequency** holds information about number of QTL and their influence.
+The more the QTLs influence is the same, the more it resembles a normal distribution.

 **Per-bulk SNP-index** is expected to contain two small peaks on each end and most of the SNPs should be approximately normally distributed around 0.5 in an F2 population.